 Amanda Nadia Abdelsayed | Metropolitan BCA of New Jersey

-Amanda currently works at the Amanda Nadia Group at Signature Realty, but her passion for real estate began at the age of 19 when she purchased her first investment property.
+Amanda currently works at at Keller Williams, Metropolitan NJ, but her passion for real estate began at the age of 19 when she purchased her first investment property.
 During her first full year as a real estate agent, she successfully closed over $20 million in real estate transactions.
 Amanda attended IBS 2018 and was “blown away” by the amount of knowledge and expertise available in one place.
 “I believe in the power of proximity, and at IBS 2019, I look forward to being surrounded by like-minded individuals who are also passionate about the industry.”

 Emily Adams | HBA of West Florida